LCTT/TranslateProject/sources/talk/20180201 How I coined the term open source.md

 Not so—memetic evolution was in action.
 A few minutes later, one of the others used the term, evidently without noticing, still discussing a topic other than terminology.
 Todd and I looked at each other out of the corners of our eyes to check: yes, we had both noticed what happened.
 I was excited—it might work!
 But I kept quiet: I still had low status in this group.
 Probably some were wondering why Eric had invited me at all.

-Toward the end of the meeting, the [question of terminology][8] was brought up explicitly, probably by Todd or Eric.
+临近会议尾声，Toward the end of the meeting, the [question of terminology][8] was brought up explicitly, probably by Todd or Eric.
 Maddog mentioned "freely distributable" as an earlier term, and "cooperatively developed" as a newer term.
 Eric listed "free software," "open source," and "sourceware" as the main options.
 Todd advocated the "open source" model, and Eric endorsed this.
 I didn't say much, letting Todd and Eric pull the (loose, informal) consensus together around the open source name.
-It was clear that to most of those at the meeting, the name change was not the most important thing discussed there; a relatively minor issue.
-Only about 10% of my notes from this meeting are on the terminology question.
+It was clear that to most of those at the meeting, the name change was not the most important thing discussed there; a relatively minor issue. 只有大约10%我在会议中的说明都放在了术语问答中。

 But I was elated.
 These were some key leaders in the community, and they liked the new name, or at least didn't object.
 This was a very good sign.
 There was probably not much more I could do to help; Eric Raymond was far better positioned to spread the new meme, and he did.
 Bruce Perens signed on to the effort immediately, helping set up [Opensource.org][9] and playing a key role in spreading the new term.